 - Computing and administrative support

-In addition to expanding the breadth of our in-house productivity and expertise, Senior Fellows fill a unique role at NCEAS as informal mentors to post-docs and other early career researchers.
+Senior Fellows can fill a unique role at NCEAS as informal mentors to post-docs and other early career researchers.
 They may participate in ad-hoc trainings on topics in environmental science, communications, informatics, and career advancement in academia.
 They also support our seminar series by bringing in speakers and speaking on their own work at least once annually.

 Senior Fellows must cover the rental of office space, which is available as half (shared) or full (solo) office space.
 Our administrative staff works with each Fellow to design a structure for rent payment that maximizes continuity and flexibility of funds.
 For periods of time when residence is sporadic, an alternative office arrangement may be available.